VolumeZer0/cse15L-lab-reports-fa24/index.md

     Coding                  Downloads               Music                   iCloud Drive (Archive)  lecture1                test.js khangtran@Khangs-MacBook-Pro ~ %
     ```
-    Output? - by inputting ls, it lists all the files in the current directory
+    Output? - by inputting ls, it lists all the files in the current directory.

-    Error? - Not an error
+    Error? - Not an error.

   * _path to a directory as argument_